Dealing with Caregiver Burden: My Grandmother's Negative Behaviors Affecting My Children

 For now, I'm taking each day as it comes, striving to provide the care she needs to keep her at home and not risk losing everything.

-On the matter of your situation, I'd recommend promptly scheduling an appointment with an elder care attorney.
-Laws regarding house ownership and caregiving provisions differ by state, and you might be eligible to keep the house based on your care and residency.
-Explore options for Medicaid Waiver program in your area.
+Given your situation, I strongly recommend scheduling an appointment with an elder care attorney as soon as possible.
+Laws regarding house ownership and caregiving provisions differ by state, and you might be eligible to retain the house based on your care and residency.
+Additionally, explore options for a Medicaid Waiver program in your area, as these programs may provide much-needed support.

-Additionally, if your grandmother or her husband served in the military, consider exploring Veteran's benefits that may offer assistance.
+If your grandmother or her husband served in the military, consider exploring Veteran's benefits that may offer assistance with caregiving or financial needs.

 Diane Carbo RN